 Forward thinking

 Claymore’s Advantaged ETFs—read a detailed description here—use forward contracts that “recharacterize” bond interest or foreign dividends as capital gains or return of capital (ROC).
-Unlike swap-based ETFs, which pay no distributions, the Advantaged ETFs are design for investors who want current income.
+Unlike swap-based ETFs, which pay no distributions, the Advantaged ETFs are designed for investors who want current income.

 Return of capital is the most tax-efficient of all distributions, though it’s not a free lunch.
 ROC is not taxed in the year it’s received: instead, it lowers your adjusted cost base, and if you sell your shares at a profit in the future, you’ll incur a capital gain.
 So you’re not getting truly tax-free income—you’re really just getting your own money back—but you are generating tax-deferred cash flow.
 This document from Claymore explains the idea.